lolzio5/Team05-RISCV-Final/doc/Lolézio/LolézioVMStatement.md

 1. Set up all values.
 <br>

-Main loop:
+Main loop:<br>
-2. Increment the output value by 1.
+2. Increment the output value by 1.<br>
-3. Call Constant Time loop.
+3. Call Constant Time loop.<br>
-4. If the output is 255, call Random Time loop.
+4. If the output is 255, call Random Time loop.<br>
-5. Else, return to Step 2.
+5. Else, return to Step 2.<br>
-6. Set the output to 0.
+6. Set the output to 0.<br>
 <br>

-Constant Time:
+Constant Time:<br>
-7. Decrement a large value by 1.
+7. Decrement a large value by 1.<br>
-8. If the large value is 0, return to step 4.
+8. If the large value is 0, return to step 4. <br>
-9. Else, return to step 6.
+9. Else, return to step 6.<br>
 <br>

-Random Time:
+Random Time:<br>
-10. Generate a 4 bit number.
+10. Generate a 4 bit number.<br>
-11. XOR its 3rd and 4th bits, and store the result as the first bit.
+11. XOR its 3rd and 4th bits, and store the result as the first bit.<br>
-12. Decrement the number by 1.
+12. Decrement the number by 1.<br>
-13. If the number is 0, return to Main, step 6.
+13. If the number is 0, return to Main, step 6.<br>
-14. Else, return to step 10.
+14. Else, return to step 10.<br>
 <br>

 This code essentially calls for loops which waste cycle, introducing a constant timer.
 A pseudorandom sequence is generated, as in Lab 3, to introduce a random timer once all lights are on, before they turn off.
 This code was tested, to ensure the expected behavior was achieved.